iam-agf/Algorithms/README.md

-# 100_days_of_algorithms
+# Algorithms

-This repository will be the list of algorithms I will mention in my [Twitter account](https://twitter.com/antonio_g_f) under the hashtag #100DaysOfAlgorithms.
-I will be adding them in the list at the same day I tweet them (or ASAP).
+  A list of algorithms I wrote in order to learn about them.
+If they need any explanation in the code implementation, it will be added.
+  This list can be stuck when I don't have time to implement new ones, but anyone who wants to add any algorithm is welcome.
+  All the implementations here will be in Python3.

 ## Actual added algorithms.
 1. [Rabin-Karp algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm)
 2. [Knuth-Morris-Pratt algorithm](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm)